Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 WHAT ARE LENOX TAN’S UNDERTONES?

 As we chatted about earlier, Lenox Tan has a yellow undertone with some green and orange popping up here and there.
-Interestingly, while it was a popular shade in the 2000s, it was often the wrong choice for the beige-inspired finishes used back then, as most lean orange-pink (beige), not yellow-green (tan).
+Interestingly, while it was a popular shade in the 2000s, it was often the wrong choice for the beige-inspired finishes used back then, as most leaned orange-pink (beige), not yellow-green (tan).

 Here’s your Peel & Stick sample of Lenox Tan…